 It is recommended that all patients with HIV-1 be tested for the presence of chronic hepatitis B virus (HBV) before initiating antiretroviral therapy.
 STRIBILD is not approved for the treatment of chronic HBV infection and the safety and efficacy of STRIBILD have not been established in patients coinfected with HBV and HIV-1.
 Severe acute exacerbations of hepatitis B have been reported in patients who are coinfected with HBV and HIV-1 and have discontinued emtricitabine or tenofovir DF, two of the components of STRIBILD.
 In some patients infected with HBV and treated with EMTRIVA, the exacerbations of hepatitis B were associated with liver decompensation and liver failure.
 Patients who are coinfected with HIV-1 and HBV should be closely monitored with both clinical and laboratory follow-up for at least several months after stopping treatment with STRIBILD.
 If appropriate, initiation of anti-hepatitis B therapy may be warranted.

-Renal impairment, including cases of acute renal failure and Fanconi syndrome (renal tubular injury with severe hypophosphatemia), has been reported with the use of tenofovir DF and with the use of STRIBILD [See ADVERSE REACTIONS].
+Renal impairment, including cases of acute renal failure and Fanconi syndrome (renal tubular injury with severe hypophosphatemia), has been reported with the use of tenofovir DF, a component of STRIBILD, and with the use of STRIBILD [see ADVERSE REACTIONS].

-In the clinical trials of STRIBILD over 48 weeks (N=701), 8 (1.1%) subjects in the STRIBILD group and 1 (0.1%) subject in the combined comparator groups discontinued study drug due to a renal adverse event.
-Four (0.6%) of the subjects who received STRIBILD developed laboratory findings consistent with proximal renal tubular dysfunction leading to discontinuation of STRIBILD compared to none in the comparator groups.
-Two of these four subjects had renal impairment (i.e. estimated creatinine clearance less than 70 mL per min) at baseline.
-The laboratory findings in these 4 subjects with evidence of proximal tubulopathy improved but did not completely resolve in all subjects upon discontinuation of STRIBILD.
+In the clinical trials of STRIBILD over 144 weeks, 13 (1.9%) subjects in the STRIBILD group (N=701), 8 (2.3%) subjects in the ATV + RTV + TRUVADA group (N=355) and no subjects in the ATRIPLA group (N = 352) discontinued study drug due to a renal adverse reaction.
+Of these discontinuations, 8 in the STRIBILD group and 1 in the ATV + RTV + TRUVADA group occurred during the first 48 weeks.
+Four (0.6%) subjects who received STRIBILD developed laboratory findings consistent with proximal renal tubular dysfunction leading to discontinuation of STRIBILD during the first 48 weeks of treatment.
+Two of the four subjects had renal impairment (i.e. estimated creatinine clearance less than 70 mL per minute) at baseline.
+The laboratory findings in these 4 subjects improved but did not completely resolve in all subjects upon discontinuation of STRIBILD.
 Renal replacement therapy was not required for these subjects.
+One (0.3%) subject who received ATV + RTV + TRUVADA developed laboratory findings consistent with proximal renal tubular dysfunction leading to discontinuation of ATV + RTV + TRUVADA after Week 96.

 Estimated creatinine clearance, urine glucose and urine protein should be documented in all patients prior to initiating therapy.
-STRIBILD should not be initiated in patients with estimated creatinine clearance below 70 mL per min.
+Initiation of STRIBILD in patients with estimated creatinine clearance below 70 mL per minute is not recommended.

 Routine monitoring of estimated creatinine clearance, urine glucose, and urine protein should be performed during STRIBILD therapy in all patients.
 Additionally, serum phosphorus should be measured in patients at risk for renal impairment.

-Although cobicistat may cause modest increases in serum creatinine and modest declines in estimated creatinine clearance without affecting renal glomerular function [See ADVERSE REACTIONS], patients who experience a confirmed increase in serum creatinine of greater than 0.4 mg per dL from baseline should be closely monitored for renal safety.
+Although cobicistat (a component of STRIBILD) may cause modest increases in serum creatinine and modest declines in estimated creatinine clearance without affecting renal glomerular function [see ADVERSE REACTIONS], patients who experience a confirmed increase in serum creatinine of greater than 0.4 mg per dL from baseline should be closely monitored for renal safety.

-STRIBILD is indicated for use as a complete regimen for the treatment of HIV-1 infection and should not be coadministered with other antiretroviral products.
+STRIBILD is indicated for use as a complete regimen for the treatment of HIV-1 infection and coadministration with other antiretroviral products is not recommended.

 Redistribution/accumulation of body fat including central obesity, dorsocervical fat enlargement (buffalo hump), peripheral wasting, facial wasting, breast enlargement, and “cushingoid appearance” have been observed in patients receiving antiretroviral therapy.
 The mechanism and long-term consequences of these events are currently unknown.
 A causal relationship has not been established.